billywongstuy/CS_16-17_Notes/Systems/12-20-16-onwards-Networking.md

         * 1500 Bytes for ethernet

 # 1/3/17
-#Aim: Cisco in an hour IV: A New Hope
+#Aim: Cisco in an hour™	IV: A New Hope

   <b>Network Layer</b>